iobroker-community-adapters/ioBroker.adguard/README.md

 AdGuard Home is a network-wide ad- and tracker-blocking DNS server with parental control (adult content blocking) capabilities.
 The AdGuard adapter allows you to control and monitor your AdGuard Home instance in ioBroker.

+## Credits

+This adapter would not have been possible without the great work of @o0Shojo0o (https://github.com/o0Shojo0o), who developed former releases of this adapter.

+## How to report issues and feature requests

+Ideally, please use GitHub issues for this, with the best method achieved by setting the adapter to Debug log mode (Instances -> Expert mode -> Column Log level).
+Then retrieve the logfile from disk via the  'log' ioBroker subdirectory, **not** from Admin, which will cut lines.

 ## Configuration

 1. Create a new instance of the adapter